Geometric Quantum Thermodynamics

-\ourTitle{Geometric Quantum Thermodynamics }
+\ourTitle{ Geometric Quantum Thermodynamics }

-\ourAbstract{Building on parallels between geometric quantum mechanics and classical mechanics, we explore an alternative basis for quantum thermodynamics that exploits the differential geometry of the underlying state space.
-We develop both microcanonical and canonical ensembles, introducing continuous mixed states as distributions on the manifold of quantum states.
-We call out the experimental consequences for a gas of qudits.
-We define quantum heat and work in an intrinsic way, including single-trajectory work, and reformulate thermodynamic entropy in a way that accords with classical, quantum, and information-theoretic entropies.
+\ourAbstract{ Building on parallels between geometric quantum mechanics and classical mechanics, we explore an alternative basis for quantum thermodynamics that exploits the differential geometry of the underlying state space.
+We focus on microcanonical and canonical ensembles, looking at the geometric counterpart of Gibbs ensembles for distributions on the space of quantum states.
+We show that one can define quantum heat and work in an intrinsic way, including single-trajectory work.
+We reformulate thermodynamic entropy in a way that accords with classical, quantum, and information-theoretic entropies.
 We give both the First and Second Laws of Thermodynamics and Jarzynki's Fluctuation Theorem.
-The result is a more transparent physics, than conventionally available, in which the mathematical structure and physical intuitions underlying classical and quantum dynamics are seen to be closely aligned. }
+Overall, this results in a more transparent physics than conventionally available.
+The mathematical structure and physical intuitions underlying classical and quantum dynamics are seen to be closely aligned.
+The experimental relevance is brought out via a stochastic model for chiral molecules (in the two-state approximation) and Josephson junctions.
+Numerically, we demonstrate this invariably leads to the emergence of the geometric canonical ensemble. }

-\ourKeywords{quantum thermodynamics, differential geometry, classical thermodynamics, statistical mechanics }
+\ourKeywords{ quantum thermodynamics, differential geometry, classical thermodynamics, statistical mechanics }

 { pdfauthor={Fabio Anza}, pdftitle={\ourTitle}, pdfsubject={\ourAbstract}, pdfkeywords={\ourKeywords}, pdfproducer={}, pdfcreator={} }